tongwu-msft/azure-rest-api-specs/api-index/index.md

 > [Azure Java SDK](https://docs.microsoft.com/en-us/java/api)
 > [Azure CLI 2.0 SDK](https://docs.microsoft.com/en-us/cli/azure)

-## Authenticate your client application
+## Register your client application with Azure AD

 Many Azure services require your client code to authenticate with valid credentials before you can call the service API, which also allows the service to perform any required authorization.
 Azure Resource Manager REST APIs require authentication, therefore client applications **must** authenticate with Azure Active Directory (AD), and provide proof of the authentication/authorization by passing the resulting OAuth2 bearer token in the HTTP Authorization header of subsequent REST API requests.